wlonk/arcadia/2015-02-post-playtest-2-outline.md

   - Make someone reveal to you what they are thinking or feeling
   - Make someone see your point

-So, you can either spend a token for a:

-  - Moment of enchantment
-  - Moment of fury
-  - Moment of honesty
-  - Moment of insight

-(When you spend a token, all players [yourself and the GM included] may discard a card and draw a new one.)

-(Spending tokens is usually an option of last-resort; they're also your hit-points, so be careful!)

-Or put down a card, to set an obstacle.
-Your opponent may then put down one or more cards to counteract.
+You must spend tokens:

+  - Zero tokens for a trivial or passing effect (this tier is more a technicality than anything)
+  - One token for an effect that will last the scene.
+  - Two tokens for an effect that will last the session, or until undone.
+  - Three tokens for an effect that will last forever, or until undone.

+If anyone wants to say "no", they can do so in one of two ways:

+  - Another PC can put forward more tokens (but no more than three), and escalate the emotional intensity of the situation.
+This can happen only once.
+They then have taken the initiative and can define what effect is at stake.
+  - Anyone (GM or PC) can put down a card as an obstacle.
+PCs can use cards from their hands, the GM can use their hand, or any appropriate NPC or Consequence cards.

-  - Narrate what you say or do in line with the (highest) card's suit
+When you put down a card, describe what you say or do in line with the card's
+suit:

   - Spades: Wit, charm
   - Hearts: Calm, reason
   - Clubs: Status, will
   - Diamonds: Perception, taste

-  - Your opponent may put down one or more cards, to total more than the card you put down.
-If they put down more than one card, the GM may dictate some additional cost or compromise:
-      - Lose one token per card played beyond the first.
-      - Some additional fictional cost, depending on circumstances (see Future Cards, below, or an _Apocalypse World_ style 7-9 result.)
+The other party may then attempt to overcome that obstacle.
+They have three options:

+  - Put down a card of equal or higher value.
+Describe how you overcome the obstacle, following the suit of the card you played.
+  - Decline to put down any cards.
+Describe how you back down, concede, or fail.
+  - Put down one or more cards totalling to an equal or higher value than the obstacle.
+Describe how you overcome the obstacle, following the suit of the highest card you played (if cards are tied, choose).
+You have, however, overcome the obstacle with compromise or cost.
+      - Decide whether to bear the cost yourself, or to externalize it.
+If you bear the cost yourself, your inner reserves are drained: lose as many tokens as cards you just played, minus one.
+If you externalize it, the GM will make a Consequence card and attach a playing card from their deck to the consequence.
+It will come back to bite you, or someone you love.
-  - Face cards count as 10, may trigger special effects.
+  - Face cards count as 10, and may trigger special effects.
-  - If the opponent cannot or will not put down cards, they are bested.
-The the GM may impose a fictional cost (like a hard move) or make them lose some tokens, depending on circumstances.
-Note: this is like stress in _Blades in the Dark_, in that you can spend this resource to drive success, but can also incur it as a cost.

 Sometimes, you will run out of cards in your deck.
 Just shuffle your discard and turn it back into your deck.
 You keep your cards and tokens between scenes.